PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Experiments

 \subsection{Visualizing the Action Space}

-One interesting question is \textit{how do the identified (pseudo) trigger looks like, compared to the real trigger and benign actions?} We conduct t-SNE visualizations of reversed trigger, actual trigger and benign actions, shown in \cref{fig:exp_5}.
-We find the reversed triggers are highly separable from the benign actions from all four games, which further validates our hypothesis that there exist many possible action sequences that can trigger the Trojan policy.
-Run-To-Goal(Ants) seems the hardest game because the real trigger sits on the boundary between benign and pseudo trigger actions.
+One interesting question is \textit{how do the identified (pseudo) trigger look like, compared to the real trigger and benign actions?} We conduct both basic and t-SNE visualizations of the reversed trigger, actual trigger and benign actions, shown in \cref{fig:XXX} and \cref{fig:exp_5}.
+From \cref{fig:XXX}, we find that the reversed triggers look close to actual Trojan actions for several games whereas are quite different from benign actions for any game.
+We think such an observation is reasonable since when the model is trained to recognize the trigger, it may not learn the exact trigger pattern~\cite{nc}.
+Backdoor attacks for image classifiers~\cite{nc,tabor,k_arm,unicorn,wang2020practical} yield a similar observation, where trigger patterns reversed by detection approaches look different from the actual triggers but can still activate the Trojan behavior~\cite{nc,wang2020practical}.
+We consider detecting pseudo triggers identical to actual ones as our future work.
+From \cref{fig:exp_5}, We find the reversed triggers are highly separable from the benign actions from all four games, and Humanoid's reversed triggers are clustered close to the actual action.
+Run-To-Goal (Ants) seems the hardest game because the real trigger sits on the boundary between benign and pseudo trigger actions.
+We further perform empirical studies to show that the pseudo trigger actions are not natural Trojans that present as universal adversarial policy~\cite{adversarial_policy} in appendix.